cBackup/main/docs/administrators-guide/cds.md

 !!! warning
     If you have the similarly-named device or authentication template, you'll see the warning.
 Remove your device or template and fetch content again.

 By pressing <i class="fa fa-caret-square-o-down"></i> you can look through the code to be fetched to your cBackup.
-All code is plaing PHP using Yii2 framework notation and specifications.
+All code is plain PHP, using Yii2 framework notation and specifications.
 See [developers guide](../contributors-guide/architecture.md) for more information.

 # Managing installed entities